1fixdotio/angularjs-demo-theme/README.md

 13. [Improving Your AngularJS WordPress Theme With A Service](https://1fix.io/blog/2015/05/26/service-angularjs-wordpress-theme/): The first tutorial we talk about AngularJS `servcies`.
 We'll introduce how to **share data between controllers** by creating a new `service` called `WPService`.

+14. [Tidy Up Your AngularJS WordPress Theme With A Service](https://1fix.io/blog/2015/06/13/tidyup-angularjs-wordpress-service/): It's the second post we talk about Angular services.
+We'll see how to use the `WPService` to **organize and share code across the theme**, which helps us tidy up our code.

 **More content to go.
 Stay tuned.**

 ## Contact